SX-Aurora/py-veo/README.md

 - `get_symbol(name)`: find a symbol's address in the *VeoLibrary* and return it as a *VEMemPtr*.
 - `find_function(name)`: find a function in the current library and return it as an instance of *VeoFunction*.

+Unknown attributes of a *VeoLibrary* object are treated like functions that are implicitly searched with the *find_function()*.
+The search is only done once and the *VeoFunction* object is cached inside the object in the *func* dict (see below).
+If the function is not found an exception will be raised.
+This means that a function *foo* inside a library object *lib* can be simply addressed as `lib.foo`.

 **Attributes:**
 - `name`: the name of the library, actually the full path from which it was loaded.
 The "static" library has the name `__static__`.
 - `proc`: the *VeoProc* instance to which the library belongs.